FO-beep/Workout-Tracker/README.md

 # Workout-Tracker: Nosql Homework

-For this assignment, you'll create a workout tracker.
-You have already been provided with the front end code in the `Develop` folder.
-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.
+This assignment required the following: Creating a Mongo database with a Mongoose schema and handle routes with Express.

 ## User Story